dddiaz/dddiaz.com/README.md

 # Web
-This represents the frontend statis website of dddiaz.com
+This represents the frontend static website of dddiaz.com

 Previously, this wesbite was based on a super old version of hugo/academic that was extremely hard to update.
 This is an attempt to change that.